jamesacodgers/WS-GPLVM_AISTATS/README.md

 ## Usage

-Once you've set up your environment, you're ready to start using MO-GPLVM:
+Once you've set up your environment, you're ready to start using WS-GPLVM:

 - **Running Examples**: Explore how to use the model by running the example scripts located in the `examples` folder.
 - **Comparison Methods**: If you're interested in benchmarking or comparing performance, the necessary code is available in the `comparison_methods` folder.

 ## Results

-You can find the output of each individual run in the `results` folder.
+You can find the output of our experiments in the `results` folder.
+The scripts in `results/analysis` can be used to generate the plots and tables found in the paper.